dataiku-research/dnn_performance_drop_prediction/README.md

 **DNN Models**

-The implemented DNNs in keras use one of the 3 types of encoders 'mlp', 'lstm' or 'odt' (oblivious decision tree).
+The implemented DNNs in keras use one of the 2 types of encoders MLP or LSTM.